VMjack64/SOC-Homelab/PART13BONUS.md

 ![](/screenshots/361.png)
 ![](/screenshots/362.png)
 [Looking up on Windows pipes](https://learn.microsoft.com/en-us/windows/win32/ipc/pipes), I learned that they enable processes to communicate between each other, either on a host, or multiple hosts across a network.
 As such, some likely intentions I could think of for this named pipe include:
-  - Giving the applications installed by the malware a means of sending sensitive data between/communicating with each other.
+  - Giving the applications & processes installed by the malware a means of sending sensitive data between/communicating with each other.
-  - Infecting other reachable hosts within the VPC in a similar vein.
+  - Spreading the malware infection to other reachable hosts within the VPC.

   I wasn't able to find any conclusive information as to whether they could communicate between processes on hosts across different networks.
-However, searching the pipe's name didn't turn up any event containing event ID 18 (Pipe Connected) turned up, meaning the pipe hasn't been used in some capacity.
+Not that it matters anyway, as when I searched the pipe's name, no event containing event ID 18 (Pipe Connected) came up, meaning the pipe hadn't been used in any capacity.
-- 12\:38\:21.875 AM: A different Start2.cmd script was executed
+- 12\:38\:21.875 AM: A different `Start2.cmd` script was executed
-12:38:21.882 AM: A FileCreate event occurred, targeting C:\Users\Administrator\AppData\Local\Microsoft\Windows\PowerShell\StartupProfileData-NonInteractive.
+- 12\:38\:21.882 AM: A FileCreate event occurred, targeting C:\Users\Administrator\AppData\Local\Microsoft\Windows\PowerShell\StartupProfileData-NonInteractive.
 An action of modified was also specified, indicating additional persistence shenanigans by the malware.
 12:38:46.712 AM: Registry set event targeting Windows Defender’s AllowFastServiceStartup.
 For this event, I can see the value set, which was 0x00000000, or disabled.
 In this context, Defender runs with low priority, essentially allowing all components of the malware to activate without Defender getting a chance to take action.
 Results from searching the process GUID of the second Start2.cmd script: